-Our compensation committee consists of Dr. Yun Yen, Dr. Stephen Forman and Dr. René Bernards, with Dr. Yen serving as chair.
-Our Board of Directors has determined that all three committee members are independent directors under Nasdaq rules.
-Our Board of Directors has adopted a written charter for the compensation committee, which is available on our principal corporate website at www.lixte.com.
+Our compensation committee currently consists of Dr. Yun Yen, Regina Brown and Dr. René Bernards, with Dr. Yen serving as chair.
+Our Board of Directors has determined that each of the three committee members meet the definition of an "independent director", as defined under Nasdaq rules.
+Our Board of Directors has adopted a written charter for the compensation committee, which is available on our corporate website at www.lixte.com.